MissingCore/react-native-metadata-retriever/README.md

 const StorageVolumesDirectoryPaths: string[];
 ```

 An array of directory paths for all shared/external storage volumes.
-Includes attached external volumes such as SD cards and USB drives.

-**Example output:** `["/storage/emulated/0"]`
+**Example output:** `["/storage/emulated/0", "/storage/0A08-1F1A"]`

 ## Functions